Baldur's Gate II: Shadows of Amn: Critical reviews

 Baldur's Gate IIs gameplay was called "addicting" by GamePro.
 RPGamer said that while the game was generally the same as the original Baldur's Gate, the combat was much improved, with less frustration and more strategic options.
 Computer Gaming World agreed, saying players would put more consideration into designing and implementing combat plans.
 Eurogamer noted that the interface was "incredibly easy to use".
 IGNs reviewer observed that many a time the game posed tough decisions that made him think, and also praised the clarity of the quests and ease of moving from one goal to the next.
 Some reviewers, however, felt the non-player characters in the game were not as powerful as player-made characters.
 GameSpy said the game is much more difficult than Baldur's Gate and requires more strategy and planning than the original does.
 GameSpot felt the opening level of the game fell flat, but that it got much better once the player reached Athkatla.
 IGN noted that the introductory section of the game, while good, was nowhere near as fun as the adventures in Athkatla.

 The game's plot was met positively by most reviewers, GameSpy calling it "epic" and GameSpot a "great story".
 Eurogamer felt the story quite outdid the original.
 Computer Gaming World, too, observed that it was much improved, adding that the plot style was reminiscent of The Lord of the Rings.
-He felt the story was somewhere between Planescape: Torment and Icewind Dale in terms of depth.
-RPGamer's reviewer, on the other hand, felt that the plot was lackluster, but approved of the side quests, which, he said, could turn into "minor epics" of their own.
+He felt the story was somewhere between Planescape: Torment and Icewind Dale in terms of depth. ]RPGamers reviewer, on the other hand, felt that the plot was lackluster, but approved of the side quests, which, he said, could turn into "minor epics" of their own.